dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-01-01-Greetings-For-New-Year-2017.md

 header:
      teaser: /assets/images/wiapost/5007-Greetings-For-New-Year-2017.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Greetings For New Year 2017](/assets/images/wiapost/5007-Greetings-For-New-Year-2017.jpg)

-## Greetings For New Year 2017
+# Greetings For New Year 2017

 In our life, a new day comes every day
 but only once in 365 days a new day also comes with the new year.
 Like the circle of 360 degrees, 365 days of a year also represents a circle of time.